Thomas Heatherwick designs sculpture covered in 350 trees for Buckingham Palace

-Its central structure will be made from timber and steel, from which a series of timber branches will extend to support 350 aluminium pots containing the trees.
+Its central structure will be made from steel, from which a series of steel branches will extend to support 350 aluminium pots containing the trees.

 The installation aims to draw attention to a program of planting initiatives called the Queen's Green Canopy, which has seen over a million trees planted from October 2021 to March 2022.

 Tree of Trees is currently under construction ahead of its unveiling later this year.

 "The structure, created from 350 British native trees and recycled steel, is coming together from workshops and nurseries across the country as one part of an incredible community campaign that's literally changing the landscape of our nation," explained Heatherwick.

 Following the Jubilee weekend celebrations, the sculpture will be dismantled and the trees stored until the October planting season when they will be donated to community groups.

 Heatherwick is the founder of London-based Heatherwick Studio.
 The studio has previously created a series of buildings that incorporate greenery, most recently at the 1,000 Trees project in Shanghai.